leonorrebola9/leonorrebola9/README.md

 <br/>

 ## 👤 About me
-- Currently pursuing a B.Sc. in **Artificial Intelligence and Data Science**
+- B.Sc. student in **Artificial Intelligence and Data Science**
-- Universidade da Beira Interior
+- Universidade da Beira Interior, Covilhã
 - Based in Portugal 🇵🇹

 ---